sammcj/gollama/README.md

   "log_level": "info",
   "log_file_path": "/Users/username/.config/gollama/gollama.log",
   "sort_order": "Size",
-  "strip_string": "my-private-registry.internal/"
+  "strip_string": "my-private-registry.internal/",
+  "editor": "",
+  "docker_container": ""
 }
 ```

-The strip string option can be used to remove a prefix from model names as they are displayed in the TUI.
+- `strip_string` can be used to remove a prefix from model names as they are displayed in the TUI.
 This can be useful if you have a common prefix such as a private registry that you want to remove for display purposes.
+- `docker_container` - **experimental** - if set, gollama will attempt to perform any run operations inside the specified container.
+- `editor` - **experimental** - if set, gollama will use this editor to open the Modelfile for editing.

 ## Installation and build from source